CI-Connect/connect-client/README.md

 Working hard...
 Science complete!
 ````
-In this example we see the first job in the submission (1234.0) ran on a free node at Syracuse University.
+For this example we see the first job in the submission (1234.0) ran on a free node at Syracuse University.

 [CI Connect]:http://ci-connect.net/
 [OSG Connect]:http://osgconnect.net/